 Depression and Anxiety Neuroscience

-Our aim is to develop integrated models based on affective neuroscience for treatment-oriented research and discovery in mood and anxiety disorders.
+Our aim is to develop experimental models based on affective neuroscience for treatment-oriented research and discovery in mood and anxiety disorders.

 Large-scale brain functional systems; emotion, affect and self-related processes; brain-body interactions.

 Functional magnetic resonance imaging (fMRI); psychophysiological monitoring, experimental cognitive and affective neuroscience.

 - Fullana et al. “Neural signatures of human fear conditioning: an updated and extended meta-analysis of fMRI studies”.
 Molecular Psychiatry (2016)

 - Harrison et al. “A neural mediator of human anxiety sensitivity”.
 Human Brain Mapping (2015)